-We used three different databases to select the flood events that affected the regions of study (Catalonia and Valencian Community): INUNGAMA (Barnolas and Llasat, 2007; Llasat et al., 2016), PRESSGAMA (Llasat et al., 2009) and FLOODHYMEX (Llasat et al., 2013).
-INUNGAMA is a database of the GAMA (Grup d'Anàlisi de situacions Meteorològiques Adverses) group, which reports the flood events that have occurred in Catalonia from 1900 to 2015 on a municipal, county and basin level.
-Information contained in the database includes hydrometeorological data, the impacts caused and the affected areas for each of the events.
-The major part of this information is provided by PRESSGAMA, a database formed from press data, and other data sources such as official reports.
-This database, which includes more than 15000 news items, systematically collected information on natural risks and climate change in the newspaper La Vanguardia from 1981 to 2015.
-Finally, for the flood events recorded in the Valencian Community, we used the FLOODHYMEX database, which contains both hydrometeorological and impact information produced by flood events that have affected different Mediterranean regions for the period 1980-2015.

-Population data for both regions were obtained from the municipal register of inhabitants provided by the Spanish National Statistics Institute (Instituto Nacional de Estadística; INE, 2018).
-The population data correspond to the year when the flood event took place.
+We used three different databases to select the flood events that affected the regions of study (Catalonia and Valencian Commu-

+- 10 nity): INUNGAMA (Barnolas and Llasat, 2007; Llasat et al., 2016), PRESSGAMA (Llasat et al., 2009) and FLOODHYMEX (Llasat et al., 2013).
+INUNGAMA is a database of the GAMA (Grup d'Anàlisi de situacions Meteorològiques Adverses) group, which reports the flood events that have occurred in Catalonia from 1900 to 2015 on a municipal, county, and basin level.
+Information contained in the database includes hydrometeorological data, the impacts caused, and the affected areas for each of the events.
+The major part of this information is provided by PRESSGAMA, a database formed from press data, and other - 15 data sources such as official reports.
+This database, which includes more than 15,000 news items, systematically collects information on natural risks and climate change in the newspaper La Vanguardia from 1981 to 2015.
+Finally, for the flood events recorded in the Valencian Community, we used the FLOODHYMEX database, which contains both hydrometeorological and impacts information produced by flood events that have affected different Mediterranean regions for the period 1980-2015.
+Population data for Catalonia both regions were obtained from the Statistical Institute of Catalonia (Institut d'Estadística de) - 20 Catalunya, IDESCAT, 2018).
+In the case of the Valencian Community, the data were municipal register of inhabitants provided by the Spanish National Statistics Institute (Instituto Nacional de Estadística, INE, 2018).
+The population data corresponds to the year when the flood event took place.

-We have used daily precipitation data provided by the Spanish State Meteorological Agency (Agencia Estatal de Meteorología - AEMET), which has an extensive network of automatic meteorological stations spread throughout the entire region of study collecting the accumulated daily precipitation between 07:00 and 07:00 UTC of the following day.
-To ensure temporal homogeneity, we only consider the stations with more than 90% valid data over the 1996-2015 period (Fig. 2).
+We have used daily precipitation data provided by the Spanish State Meteorological Agency (Agencia Estatal de Meteorología, AEMET), which has an extensive network of automatic meteorological stations spread throughout the entire region of study collecting the accumulated daily precipitation between 7 UTC and 7 UTC of the following day.
+To ensure temporal homogeneity, we have only considered the stations with more than 90 % valid data over the 1996-2015 period (Figure 2).

-Flood damage data were obtained from the insurance compensation due to floods, paid by the Spanish Insurance Compensation Consortium.
+Flood damage data were obtained from the insurance compensations due to floods paid by the Spanish Insurance Compensation Consortium (Consorcio de Compensación de Seguros, CCS).
 The CCS compensates for damage caused to people and property by floods and other adverse weather events covered by an insurance policy.
-These data are provided at the postcode level and with a daily temporal resolution.
-The CCS database includes around of 58 000 records of claims paid for floods in Catalonia and more than 100 000 in the Valencian Community for the 1996-2015 period (no previous information is available with this level of detail).
-To compare these data with other variables, we aggregated the damage in each postcode to the municipality level and then calculated the total amount per flood
+These data are provided at postcode level

+30 and with a daily temporal resolution.
+The CCS database includes around of 58,000 records of claims paid for floods in Catalonia and more than 100,000 in the Valencian Community for the 1996-2015 period (no previous information is available with this level of detail).
+To compare these data with other variables, we aggregated the damage in each postcode to the municipality level and then calculated the total amount per each flood event and basin affected.
+This process was carried out taking into account the claims made for the days on which the event occurred (according to INUNGAMA and FLOODHYMEX databases), and the following seven days.
+We used this 7-day window as this is the period of time that the CCS allows insurance claims to be made.
+When the time difference between the two events is less than 7 days, damages are associated with the first event, if the date of the claim was before the first day of the second event.
+Finally, damage data were adjusted to 2015 values, following the methodology defined by the Spanish National Statistics Institute (INE, 2018).
+This consists of using the exchange rate in